+61 3 5247 9268

 - internal road access to previously undeveloped land

-- extend and upgrade services infrastructure (power, water, sewer, data and communications)
+- extend and upgrade services infrastructure

 - opportunities for implementing sustainability initiatives.